Elfwood: Woodworks

 The Elfwood ezine Woodworks was started in January 2002 by Georgette Tan, which featured articles, reviews, artwork and tutorials by Elfwood members.
 Tan later retired as Editor and Megan Larson took the position, leading Woodworks to its final issue in December 2004.
 It is now hosted in an inactive state at the main Elfwood site after the domain was finally shut down in late 2006.

 Statistics

 In 2003, Elfwood had 6700 artists and 1300 writers.
 It logged 14500 sessions per day, each averaging 35 minutes in length.
 Sixty percent of the users were in the USA and most of the rest in Canada and Europe.

-The Elfwood claims that it currently gets around 3,500,000 pageviews a day and around 3,000,000 million unique IP numbers (visitors) every month.
-In December 2006, these numbers were around 80000 daily unique visitors and around 2000000 web pages daily.

 Reception

-Elfwood has been praised as an outlet for alternative beliefs.
-The community has been described as a "very interactive place where people are very supportive," in a quote from the San Jose Mercury News.
+Elfwood had been praised as an outlet for alternative beliefs.
+The community had been described as a "very interactive place where people are very supportive," in a quote from the San Jose Mercury News.

-The FARP section of the site has been frequently recommended as a free resource for tutorials in a wide variety of creative topics.
+The FARP section of the site had been frequently recommended as a free resource for tutorials in a wide variety of creative topics.
 For example, TeachEngineering.org cited two of FARP's tutorials as "excellent guides" for figure drawing and writing about action, Figure Drawing: Basic Pose and Construction by William Li and Writing Action by S. B. "Kinko" Hulsey.

-Notable artists

-The following are some notable artists from all over the world who contributed to Elfwood at some point in time:

-Alena Lazareva — is a Russian digital artist who specializes in digital painting.

-Natalia Pierandrei — better known as "Nati", is an Italian traditional illustrator.

-Andreas Rocha — is a Portuguese 2D digital illustrator and 3D architectural designer.

-Eli Yudin — is an American stand-up comedian and podcaster.